Bode plot: Phase plot

 versus $\omega$, where $\omega$ and $\omega_\text{c}$ are the input and cutoff angular frequencies respectively.
-For input frequencies much lower than corner, the ratio $\omega/\omega_\text{c}$ is small and therefore the phase angle is close to zero.
-As the ratio increases the absolute value of the phase increases and becomes −45 degrees when $\omega = \omega_\text{c}$.
-As the ratio increases for input frequencies much greater than the corner frequency, the phase angle asymptotically approaches −90 degrees.
+For input frequencies much lower than corner, the ratio $\omega/\omega_\text{c}$ is small, and therefore the phase angle is close to zero.
+As the ratio increases, the absolute value of the phase increases and becomes −45° when $\omega = \omega_\text{c}$.
+As the ratio increases for input frequencies much greater than the corner frequency, the phase angle asymptotically approaches −90°.
 The frequency scale for the phase plot is logarithmic.

 Normalized plot

 The horizontal frequency axis, in both the magnitude and phase plots, can be replaced by the normalized (nondimensional) frequency ratio $\omega/\omega_\text{c}$.
-In such a case the plot is said to be normalized and units of the frequencies are no longer used since all input frequencies are now expressed as multiples of the cutoff frequency $\omega_\text{c}$.
+In such a case the plot is said to be normalized, and units of the frequencies are no longer used, since all input frequencies are now expressed as multiples of the cutoff frequency $\omega_\text{c}$.

 An example with zero and pole

-Figures 2-5 further illustrate construction of Bode plots.
+Figures 2–5 further illustrate construction of Bode plots.
 This example with both a pole and a zero shows how to use superposition.
 To begin, the components are presented separately.

 Figure 2 shows the Bode magnitude plot for a zero and a low-pass pole, and compares the two with the Bode straight line plots.
 The straight-line plots are horizontal up to the pole (zero) location and then drop (rise) at 20 dB/decade.
 The second Figure 3 does the same for the phase.
 The phase plots are horizontal up to a frequency factor of ten below the pole (zero) location and then drop (rise) at 45°/decade until the frequency is ten times higher than the pole (zero) location.
 The plots then are again horizontal at higher frequencies at a final, total phase change of 90°.